nyagamunene/supermq-docs/docs/bootstrap.md

 }
 ```

->Note: If you are making the request via the Magistrala CLI, this process is not required.

 ### Using Magistrala CLI for secure bootstrap configuration

-If you prefer to use the Magistrala CLI for the secure bootstrap configuration, you can do so with the following command:
+To use Magistrala CLI for the secure bootstrap configuration, use  the following command:

 ```bash
 magistrala_cli bootstrap secure <external_id> <external_key> <crypto_key>